SWAA: Sliding Window Attention Adaptation for Efficient and Quality Preserving Long Context Processing: Inference Efficiency

 \section{Inference Efficiency}

-The TTFT, TPOT and total throughput when using vLLM are shown in Table \ref{tab:speed}.
+The TTFT, TPOT and total throughput when using vLLM on a single H100 are shown in Table \ref{tab:speed}.
 Since inference speed is highly dependent on hardware, implementation details, and workload characteristics, these numbers should be interpreted as reference values.
-However, from the results, we can still conclude that: \begin{enumerate} \item Interleaving Layers and FA Decode significantly slow down the speed compared to pure SWA.
+From the results, we can still conclude that: \begin{enumerate} \item Interleaving Layers and FA Decode significantly slow down the speed compared to pure SWA.

 \item Keep First $k$ Tokens has a negligible impact on efficiency.

 \item Increasing the window size slightly increases inference time.
 For example, increasing from 2k to 4k decreases throughput by only 10\%, but a 4k window generally achieves higher accuracy based on previous experiments.
 Therefore, in practice, a 4k window is a more common choice.